How Long Does it Take to Rewire Your Brain From Addiction?

 • Prefrontal Cortex

 The basal ganglia is often called the “reward center” of the brain.
 It’s where positive and pleasurable habits are formed.
-Most drugs trigger the release of an abundance of dopamine.
-During frequent use, this area adapts and begins to produce less dopamine on its own.
+Most drugs trigger the release of an abundance of dopamine from the basal ganglia.
+During frequent use, this area adapts and begins to produce less dopamine without the presence of drugs.

-After frequent use, the extended amygdala becomes more sensitive.
-This area of the brain is dedicated to feelings of stress and anxiety, therefore it plays a big role in withdrawal symptoms.
+The extended amygdala is dedicated to feelings of stress and anxiety; therefore, it plays a big role in withdrawal symptoms.
+After frequent substance use, the extended amygdala becomes more sensitive.

 The prefrontal cortex is the area used to plan, think, make decisions, and control impulses.
 During frequent substance use, the prefrontal cortex becomes less prominent in the decision of whether or not to use.